-Install the field-supplied thermostat by following the instructions that come with the thermostat.
-With the thermostat set in the OFF position and the main electrical source disconnected, connect the thermostat wiring from the wiring connections on the thermostat to the terminal block on the control board, as shown in Figure 17 to Figure 20.
+Install the field-supplied thermostat wiring by following the instructions that come with the thermostat.
+With the thermostat set in the OFF position and the main electrical source disconnected, connect the thermostat wiring from the wiring connections on the thermostat to the low-voltage terminal block on the furnace control board, as shown in Figure 17 or Figure 18.
 Electronic thermostats require the common wire to be connected.
-Do not use power-stealing thermostats.
-Apply strain relief to thermostat wiring to connect the Y and C terminals on the furnace control board to the correct wires on the condensing unit (unit outside).
+Do not use power stealing thermostats.
+Apply strain relief to thermostat wiring to connect the Y and C terminals on the furnace control board to the proper wires on the condensing unit (unit outside).

-Important: Set the heat anticipator in the room thermostat to 0.4 A. Setting it lower causes short cycles.
-Setting it higher causes the room temperature to exceed the set points.

-Important: Some electronic thermostats do not have adjustable heat anticipators.
-Set these to six cycles per hour.
+- Important: Set the heat anticipator in the room thermostat to 0.4 amps.
+Setting it lower causes short cycles.
+Setting it higher causes the room temperature to exceed the set points. - Important: Some electronic thermostats do not have adjustable heat anticipators.
+They must be set to six cycles per hour.
 Follow the thermostat manufacturer's instructions.

 The 24 V, 40 VA transformer is sized for the furnace components only, and must not be connected to power auxiliary devices such as humidifiers and air cleaners.
-The transformer may provide power for an air conditioning or heat pump contactor.
+The transformer can provide power for a split-system air conditioner or heat pump.